AdaCore/training_material/courses/rust_essentials/080_pattern_matching/02_match.rst

 - Patterns are tested top to bottom

-- The first matching arm is selected
+- First matching arm is selected

 .. code:: rust